djangofan/WebDriverTestingTemplate/README.md

   </tr>
   <tr>
     <th>Logging and Reporting</th>
-    <td>Logs test output to console and to a file using SLF4j/LogBack API, and configured by<br/> a <b>logback.xml</b> file.
-Will generate reports of JUnit test results at<br/> <b>build/reports/test/index.html</b> .
+    <td>Logs test output to console and to a file using SLF4j/LogBack API, and configured by a <b>logback.xml</b>
+    file.
+Will generate reports of JUnit test results at <b>build/reports/test/index.html</b> .
 Will place a junit.log file at <b>build/logs/junit.log</b> .</td>
   </tr>
   <tr>
     <th>Page Object design <br/>pattern</th>
-    <td>Uses the WebDriver "page object" design pattern, enhanced by the Selenium<br/> "LoadableComponent" extendable class.</td>
+    <td>Uses the WebDriver "page object" design pattern, enhanced by the Selenium "LoadableComponent"
+    extendable class.</td>
   </tr>
     <tr>
     <th>Fluent API design<br/>pattern</th>
-    <td>Implemented examples of the <i>Fluent API</i> design pattern while retaining capability of <br/>
+    <td>Implemented examples of the <i>Fluent API</i> design pattern while retaining capability of
     the traditional page object pattern.</td>
   </tr>
   <tr>
     <th>Multi-project build<br/>configuration</th>
     <td>Implemented multiple project build.
-The root project has a subproject called "core" and all <br/>
+The root project has a subproject called "core" and all
    subprojects of "core" inherit classes from it.</td>
   </tr>
   <tr>
     <th>Run Options</th>
-    <td>You have three different options for running the tests: via the Gradle GUI, via your IDE<br/>Gradle
+    <td>You have three different options for running the tests: via the Gradle GUI, via your IDE Gradle
     plugin, or via Gradle command line.
-To run with<br/>the JUnit runner in your IDE, you would need to manually export your project <br/>as a normal Java project, because this template does not support that.</td>
+To run with the JUnit runner in your IDE, you would need to manually export your project as a normal Java project, because this template does not support that.</td>
   </tr>
   <tr>
     <th>Core utility package</th>
-    <td>All projects inherit from a "core" project that contains classes where you can store methods<br/>
+    <td>All projects inherit from a "core" project that contains classes where you can store methods
         that all of your projects can share between them.</td>
   </tr>
 </table>